 CONTINUING MEDICAL EDUCATION (CME) Approval Process

-Regular Scheduled Series (RSS) or One-Time Activity
+Regular Scheduled Series (RSS), One-Time Activity or Enduring Materials

 Requesting Category 1 CME Credit

 PLEASE READ ENTIRE APPLICATION AND THE CME ACTIVITY DEVELOPMENT AND DOCUMENTATION GUIDELINES BEFORE PLANNING THE ACTIVITY OR COMPLETING THE APPLICATION.